corda/corda/docs/source/demobench.rst

   Press the ``Create Node`` button to launch the Corda node with your configuration.

 Running Nodes
-  DemoBench launches each new node in a terminal emulator attached to the pty, and then connects to it over RPC.
-The ``View Database``, ``Launch Explorer`` and ``Launch WebServer`` buttons will all be disabled until this RPC connection succeeds.
-Once connected, DemoBench will display simple statistics about the node such as its cash balance.
+  DemoBench launches each new node in a terminal emulator.
+The ``View Database``, ``Launch Explorer`` and ``Launch WebServer`` buttons will all be disabled until the node has finished booting.
+DemoBench will then display simple statistics about the node such as its cash balance.

 .. warning:: After switching tabs, it may currently be necessary to click on the new tab panel before its contents update correctly.
 This is a BUG and we're working on it.

 ..

+Exiting DemoBench
+  When you terminate DemoBench, it will automatically shut down any nodes and explorers that it has launched and then exit.

 Profiles
   You can save all of DemoBench's currently running nodes into a profile, which is a ``ZIP`` file with the following layout, e.g.: